yd0str/prewired.pw/content/ssh-2fa.md

 Summary: Using 2FA to protect SSH

 Two-factor authentication adds a second level of authentication to an account log-in.
-When you have to enter only your username and one password, that's not considered a single-factor authentication.
+When you have to enter only your username and one password, that's considered as a single-factor authentication.
 2FA requires the user to have two out of three types of credentials before being able to access an account.
 The three types are:

 *    Something you know, such as a Personal Identification Number (PIN), password, or a pattern
 *    Something you have, such as an ATM card or phone